 - The best way to protect your pets from the effects of a fire is to include them in your family plan.
-This includes having their own disaster supplies kit as well as arranging in advance for a safe place for them to stay if you need to leave your home.
+This includes having their disaster supplies kit and arranging in advance for a safe place for them to stay if you need to leave your home.

 - When you practice your escape plan, practice taking your pets with you.
 Train them to come to you when you call.

-- In the event of a disaster, if you must evacuate, the most important thing you can do to protect your pets is to evacuate them, too.
-But remember: never delay escape or endanger yourself or family to rescue a family pet.
+- If you must evacuate in the event of a disaster, the most important thing you can do to protect your pets is to evacuate them, too.
+But remember: never delay escape or endanger yourself or your family to rescue a family pet.